jatotterdell/optimum-analyses/README.md

 ## Data Processing

-The raw Medrio data was manually exported using the web portal and is stored on the RDS in `\\shared.sydney.edu.au\research-data\PRJ-OPTIMUM\data\raw\stage1`.
+The stage 1 data for OPTIMUM (first 150 participants) was stored in a Medrio database.
+The raw Medrio data was manually exported using the web portal and stored on the RDS in `\\shared.sydney.edu.au\research-data\PRJ-OPTIMUM\data\raw\stage1`.

+The stage 2 data was stored in a REDCap database.
 The raw REDCap data is exported using the API via `R/data/redcap-data-raw.R` and stored in `\\shared.sydney.edu.au\research-data\PRJ-OPTIMUM\data\raw\stage2`.

-The two datasets are combined into tibbles for each form via `R/data/combine-redcap-medrio-data.R`.
+The two databases have some differences between them in the available forms and fields.
+The forms from the two databases are combined into tibbles, one for each form, via `R/data/combine-redcap-medrio-data.R`.

-Forms to be mapped between MedDRIO and REDCap (and their current status) are:
+Forms to be mapped between Medrio and REDCap (and their current status) are:

 - [x] randomisation
 - [x] demographics